Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Why Independent Certification is Non-Negotiable

 This is the single most important advice we give: never buy an uncertified sapphire over $500.
 A grading report from GIA, SSEF, or GRS provides objective, third-party verification of everything that matters.
+We wrote a full breakdown of what a gemstone certificate actually proves.

 A legitimate certificate confirms: